 How to write a web story?

-Install the official (beta version) WordPress plugin on your website, create & publish stories right from the dashboard.
+Install the official (beta version) WordPress plugin on your website, and create & publish stories right from the dashboard.

 How to install the WordPress plugin?